jespinol/INV3ST0R/README.md

 - Password: `investor`

 ## Known issues
 - GCP App Engine and Cloud SQL are set up with the lowest configurations possible causing the application to be slow and unresponsive at times.
-On certain occasions this will log out the user.
 - The application is not optimized for mobile devices and may not display correctly on smaller screens.
 - The application does not have a feature to change or reset a user's password.
 - The application uses Polygon.ai's free-tier API which has a limit of 5 requests per minute.
 This may cause the application to fail to get stock data temporarily.